 In SAP HANA Cloud, in order to manage your data storage and integration, as well as your data modeling and application building, you will have to familiarize yourself with several tools.
 In this article, we’ll take a quick look at them.

-There are three tools which can be used to interact with your SAP HANA Cloud instances and complete your data management and application building tasks: SAP HANA Cockpit, SAP HANA Database Explorer and Web IDE.
+There are four tools that can be used to interact with your SAP HANA Cloud instances and complete your data management and application building tasks: SAP HANA Cloud, SAP HANA Cockpit, SAP HANA Database Explorer, and SAP Web IDE.
 Let’s see each of them in more detail.